shogowada/scala-json-rpc/tutorials/passing-function-as-parameter-or-return-value-or-both.md

 uuidSubjectApi.unregister(uuidObserver)
 ```

-On client side, also, you can use the parameter just like regular functions because `FunctionN` types are implicitly converted to `JsonRpcFunctionN` types.
-If you want to explicitly create `JsonRpcFunction`, you can do so by using its factory method like `JsonRpcFunction((message: String) => println(message))` or `JsonRpcFunction(uuidObserver)`.
+On client side, also, you can use the parameter just like regular functions because `FunctionN` types are implicitly converted to `DisposableFunctionN` types.
+If you want to explicitly create `DisposableFunction`, you can do so by using its factory method like `DisposableFunction((message: String) => println(message))` or `DisposableFunction(uuidObserver)`.

 ## But how is it working?
 I thought it's JSON-RPC library!